JasonGhent/challenges/server-config/README.md

 * elasticsearch installed and running
 * composer packages installed and running

-The server should be available via challenge.local on your machine in order to test
+The server should be available via [challenge.local:8080](http://challenge.local:8080) on your machine in order to test

 ### Tips & Guidance: